pivotal/docs-tap/namespace-provisioner/use-case4.md

     kubectl annotate ns YOUR-NEW-DEVELOPER-NAMESPACE param.nsp.tap/limits.defaultRequest.memory=1Gi
     ```

-    * Controller will look at all the annotations/labels with prefix `param.nsp.tap/` and add the keys and its values in the desired-namespace configmaps as parameters for that namespace.
+    * The controller detects the annotations and labels with the `param.nsp.tap/` prefix, and adds the keys and values in the desired-namespace ConfigMaps as parameters for that namespace.
-    * Users can provide a custom prefix for the controller to look at if they do not want to use the default `param.nsp.tap` using parameter_prefixes configuration in Namespace Provisioner TAP values.
-See [Controller Customization](customize-installation.md) for more information on setting parameter_prefixes.
+    * If you want the controller to search for a custom prefix, instead of  the default `param.nsp.tap`, prefix, use the `parameter_prefixes` configuration option in the Namespace Provisioner TAP values values.
+For more information, see [Customize the label and annotation prefixes that controller watches](customize-installation.md#con-custom-label).

     >**Note** Labels take precedence over annotations if the same key is provided in both.